Founder & Lead Editor

 Upper: A Breath of Fresh Air

-As I mentioned, the big story is the Engineered Jacquard Mesh.
-It’s a shift away from the stretchy knit of the past.
-Why does this matter?
-Well, knit looks cool, but it holds heat.
-This new mesh is lightweight, soft, and importantly, made with at least 75% recycled content.
-It creates a secure midfoot lockdown without feeling like a corset.
-There’s also a stretchy knit tongue and a ridiculously plush heel collar that essentially hugs your ankle.
+The big story is the Engineered Jacquard Mesh.
+It moves away from the stretchy knit of the last version.
+Knit looks great, but it traps heat.
+This mesh is lighter, soft, and made with at least 75% recycled content.
+It locks the midfoot down without feeling overly restrictive.
+You also get a stretchy knit tongue and a seriously plush heel collar that hugs the ankle.

 Midsole: The Marshmallow Core

-The engine room utilizes FF BLAST™ PLUS ECO foam.
-This stuff is about 20-24% bio-based (sugar cane derived), which is a nice nod to the planet.
-They’ve added 2mm of stack height compared to the 26, bringing the heel to a towering 43.5mm (Men).
-Buried deep in the heel is the PureGEL™ technology.
-You can’t see it like the old-school Gel windows, but you can feel it.
-It’s lighter and softer than traditional gel, designed purely to eat up shock when you heel strike.
+The midsole uses FF BLAST™ PLUS ECO foam, which is about 20–24% bio-based (sugar cane derived).
+They added 2mm of stack compared to the 26, bringing the heel to a towering 43.5mm (Men).
+Deep in the heel sits PureGEL™ technology.
+You can’t see it like the old-school Gel windows, but you’ll feel it.
+It’s lighter and softer than traditional gel, built to absorb shock on heel strike.

 Outsole: Grip for Days